 This post is all about an in-depth comparison between Week Plan and Asana.
 Asana was founded in 2008, and it currently has around 50 thousand paying customers with wide range of features.

-The intention here is to provide you a clear picture of these two software and why Week Plan is the best alternative to Asana.
+The intention here is to provide you a clear picture of these two software and why Week Plan is the best Asana alternative.

-- Custom field to add additional data to the tasks
+- Custom field to add additional data to Asana weekly tasks.

 Week Plan Features

-- Ability to the segment between high impact tasks, tasks, sub tasks, and repetitive tasks
+- Ability to segment between high impact tasks, tasks, sub tasks, and repetitive tasks using Asana task manager.

 - Have a parking lot where you can add unplanned tasks.